 Once an infestation is confirmed, treating lice can be as easy as proper hair care.
 Travelers can use an over-the-counter lice shampoo to kill the living lice, followed by combing out and removing any nits in the hair.
 It may take more than one treatment to completely remove both the lice and nits from the hair.
 Before declaring a treatment complete, be sure to treat affected hair for seven to 10 days.

 02 of 07

-One of the biggest threats anyone who spends time outdoors faces may not even be seen by the naked eye, but can leave a terrible bite behind.
-Trombiculidaes, better known as harvest mites, red bugs, or the encompassing term of “chiggers” can create a very irritating and annoying rash in their wake.
+One of the biggest threats anyone who spends time outdoors faces may not even be seen by the naked eye but can leave terrible bites behind.
+Trombiculidaes, better known as harvest mites, red bugs, or the encompassing term of "chiggers," can create a very irritating and annoying rash in their wake.

 Chiggers are most commonly found in warm areas throughout the world and are most active throughout the spring or summer.
-When an adult chigger lays their eggs on a host, the larvae feed on the host by breaking down skin cells through an enzyme, and feeding off the tissue.
-Although chiggers do not typically spread disease in North America, those in tropical climates like Asia and South America have been known to spread scrub typhus.
+When an adult chigger lays its eggs on a host, the larvae feed on the host by breaking down skin cells through an enzyme and feeding off the tissue.
+Although chiggers do not typically spread disease in North America, those in tropical climates such as Asia and South America have been known to spread scrub typhus.

 To identify a chigger bite, look for small bumps appearing in a rash-like pattern across the body.
 Chiggers can feed off a large area, so it is not uncommon to see a rash patch.
 Additionally, chiggers can camp in barrier areas, including waistbands and armpits.

 To prevent chiggers, apply a bug repellent that is rated to prevent bug bites before spending extended time outdoors.
 Furthermore, experts recommend showering immediately after spending any time outdoors, in order to wash off any chiggers that may have attached themselves.
 Rashes caused by chiggers can be dealt with using an itch relief cream.